warthan07/Nemaktis/README.md

 Note that the ``rt-solver`` backend is not interfaced in the high-level python package and have to be used directly.
 The reason for this is that the algorithm used to reconstruct fields is quite complex and necessitates some tweaking from the user to get the best results.
-In order to keep things simple in the high-level interface, we decided not to include ray-tracing support at the moment.
+In order to keep things simple in the high-level interface, we decided not to include ray-tracing support in the python package at the moment.

 The first two codes and the high-level interface were written by G. Poy and are hosted on this repository, while the third code was written by A. Petelin is hosted in [another